 Third-party Apps for Discord

-External, third-party applications like Safes can also help make Discord safer for kids.
+With external, third-party applications like Safes, parents can monitor Discord easily.
 Thanks to Safes’s blocking features, you may prevent your little ones from accessing Discord if they’re under 13.
 You can also limit the hours they spend on Discord.
 Using the app’s Geofence feature, you may set locational restrictions that limit screen time or completely block Discord on specific locations like their school.

 Teach your Kid